tedneward/ProfBlog/content/blog/2024/management-antipatterns.md

 description=Many companies make the same sorts of mistakes with their managers, over and over again.
 If they were software designs, we'd call them antipatterns.
 ~~~~~~

 Ever had a manager who was clearly smart, but had no idea how to manage?
 Or one of those managers who was "laterally promoted" over from a team that was radically different from what your team did?
-There's a whole host of mistakes that companies often fall prey to, and I thought it a good idea to collect them into one place, under the umbrella heading of "antipatterns".
+There's a whole host of mistakes that companies often fall prey to with respect to those they have leading teams, and I thought it a good idea to collect them into one place, under the umbrella heading of "manager antipatterns".
 (Because "antipatterns" sounds better than "often-repeated mistakes that we really should have learned from so that we don't make them again, and yet...".)

 <!-- more -->